svgaming234/svgaming234.github.io/README.md

-# The SoftJSK website
+# SvGaming's website
-The SoftJSK website is a simple website written in HTML and CSS which showcases the SoftJSK projects.
+My website is a simple website written in HTML and CSS which showcases many of my projects, guides and more.